 This page explains how to use my personal financial independence spreadsheet.

 If you haven’t already downloaded the spreadsheet, click here to get instant access!

 The first tab in the spreadsheet is where you record your monthly account balances and calculate your net worth.

 Luckily, this step is easy because Personal Capital* aggregates all of your accounts for you.

 If you don’t have a Personal Capital account, you can sign up for free here.
 It’s the best tool I’ve found for managing my portfolio so I definitely recommend it.

 To fill out this page of the spreadsheet, copy the previous month’s column, change the column header to the current month, and then populate the fields that have a green background with the latest data from Personal Capital.

-Note: You should only update the cells that have a blue background because all other fields have formulas and will update automatically.
+Note: You should only update the cells that have a light green background because all other fields have formulas and will update automatically.

 In addition to computing your net worth, this tab also shows how much of your money is liquid (i.e. you could access immediately) vs. illiquid (i.e. harder to get at, like money in your 401(k)).

 The Investments tab uses the values on the Net Worth tab to provide a picture of where your money is located and what you’re invested in.

 This sheet is where you can keep track of how much of your HSA you can withdraw early (see this post for how I use my HSA as an investment account) and how much money you’ve contributed to your Roth IRA (which can also be withdrawn at any time).
-These are the only two values that you need to update on this tab because everything else is calculated automatically.
+These are the only two values that you need to update on this tab because everything else is calculated automatically from previously-entered data.